Falguni-M/CI-CD_with_Machine_learning/README.md

      docker build -t deep:v1 /root
      docker build -t neural_net:v1 /root

-### Job 1 :
+## Job 1 :

 __Pushing code to GitHub repository.__
 - Create a new job in Jenkins.<br/>
 - Enter a Job Name, select “Freestyle project” and hit “OK” button.<br/>
 - You will be redirected to the job configuration page where you can see the following settings :<br/>
-  - General Settings: The section contents the general setting of the job like Discard old builds, support parameter, Disable the project, etc.<br/>
+  - __General Settings__: The section contents the general setting of the job like Discard old builds, support parameter, Disable the project, etc.<br/>
   - __Source Code Management__: The section contents the source code options such as GIT, SVN, etc.<br/>
   - __Build Triggers__: The section contents trigger settings that trigger the build based on the specific condition match.<br/>
   - __Build__: The section contents the build steps that can be performed by adding Batch or shell command.<br/>